 Tabor Academy, which Ben attends, was the first Essex school to be affiliated with the British Legion.
 It is also the only school in the UK to have a bespoke School Remembrance Standard that is connected to the organisation.
 It was this standard that Ben paraded at the Menin Gate.

-The Royal British Legion Braintree & Bocking standard bearer and Essex county youth officer, Mr Gordon Roach, trained Ben in an intensive four week program.
+The Royal British Legion Braintree & Bocking standard bearer and Essex county youth officer, Mr Gordon Roach, trained Ben in an intensive four week programme.
 By the end, Ben knew all of the protocols and performed the act with perfection in front of thousands of spectators.

 With both of his great-grandfathers in the First World War, his grandfather in the army during the Second World War and his father in the RAF for 23 years, Ben has a huge connection to the military.
 Ben said, “It's important to take an interest in the First World War, because a generation of men and women gave their future to protect our future.
 We should always remember them.”